ptorn/bth-ramverk2-chat/README.md

 ## Docker - Containers

 [Docker](https://www.docker.com/) is used for containerizing the application.
-You could very fast setup the application for production or a testing environment with docker to ensure all dependencies are the same regarding of the system being used to run the application.
+You can quickly setup the application for production, development or as a testing environment with Docker to ensure all dependencies are the same regardless of the system being used to run the application.

 ## Mocha

-To make sure that the application is doing what it is supposed to I use [Mocha](https://mochajs.org/) for unit-testing.
-I added [Chai](http://chaijs.com/) as a assertion library and use expect assert my tests.
+To make sure that the application is doing what it is supposed to, I use [Mocha](https://mochajs.org/) for unit-testing.
+I added [Chai](http://chaijs.com/) as a assertion library and use Expect to assert my tests.

 ## Limitations

 There are some limitations in the application.

-* You enter the room with your username which is missing password authentication.
+* You enter the room with your username which is lacking a password authentication feature.
 Anyone could login with any username as long as it's not being used.
-Therefor you cant be sure who in fact is the user that uses the specifik username.
+Therefore you can't be certain who the user is by their username.

-* Only one game can be played at a time which limits the game to two people playing at a time.
+* Only one game can be played at a time which limits the game to two people.

 ## Summary

-I think that the techniques that I have used for this application works extremely well.
-React does the job of handling the views of the client very well and is a joy to work with.
-Very nice to work with the components state and real-time features using WebSockets.
+I think that the techniques that I have used for this application works very well.
+React does the job of handling the views of the client and is a joy to work with.
+It is very nice to work with the components state and the real-time features of WebSockets.
-Makes the app as SPA (single-page-application) work very fast and not re-render the whole DOM.
+All of these factors make the app as a SPA (Single-Page-Application) work quickly and effeciently without re-render the entire DOM.
 ___

 # Installation

-Before starting there are some environment variables that could be used if you don't want to use default values for mongodb which is.
+Before starting, there are some environment variables that can be used if you don't want to use the default values.

+#### Default values:

 ```bash
 DBWEBB_DSN=mongodb://localhost:27017/collection
 ```

-or the port express uses to server the application.
+Or, the port that Express uses to serve the application:

 ```bash
 DBWEBB_PORT=3000
 ```

-This is the address to the WebSocket server that the client use.
+Finally, this is the address to the WebSocket server that the client use.

 ```bash
 DBWEBB_WSSERVER=loalhost:3000